 There is a time limit for filing a motion to suppress, which makes it important to contact an attorney immediately after you are arrested.

-Nicholas Klingensmith understands the issues involved with a motion to suppress and has argued numerous motions.
-Contact Nicholas Klingensmith at 513-258-2377.
+Nicholas Klingensmith understands the issues involved with a motion to suppress and has successfully argued numerous motions to suppress.
+Contact Nicholas Klingensmith at 513-258-2377 for DUI Defense.